sigsep/sigsep-mus-eval/README.md

     # return estimates as usual
     return estimates

-# you usual way to run musdb
+# your usual way to run musdb
 musdb.DB().run()
 ```

-- Make sure `output_dir` is set. `museval` will recreate the `musdb` file structure in that folder and writes the evaluation results to this folder. __This folder should be submitted for your SiSEC contribution__.
+- Make sure `output_dir` is set. `museval` will recreate the `musdb` file structure in that folder and write the evaluation results to this folder. __This whole folder should be submitted for your SiSEC contribution__.

 ### Evaluate later